Luka-R-Lukacevic/sinogram_processing/README.md

 - matplotlib
 - skimage
 - scipy
-- ot

 You can install the required dependencies using the following command:

-pip install numpy matplotlib scikit-image scipy ot
+pip install numpy matplotlib scikit-image scipy

 ## Files Description: